 Here are seven ways to get an effective workout with baby– or toddler– in tow.

-1- Mama Army Stroller Fitness Classes in Berkeley and El Cerrito – This locally-owned and operated class is designed to help you get fit and toned, create lasting friendships and become proud of your body again.
-Babies stay in the strollers and toddlers play while you enjoy a cardio and full body toning workout.
-Take breaks any time to calm, feed or change your baby.
+1- Mama Army Playgroup Fitness Classes in Berkeley and El Cerrito – This locally-owned and operated class is designed to help you get fit and toned, create lasting friendships and become proud of your body again.
+Our weekday workouts take place in a safe contained space where toddlers form friendships through playing together.
+Babies sit in the stroller or lay on a yoga mat with their moms during core work.
+Take breaks any time to calm, feed or change your little one.
 We are all moms, we get it!
 These workouts will give you the endurance you need to tackle the rigors of motherhood head-on!
 ALL abilities welcome.
 Instructor Angela Warren says, “We meet each mom wherever they are currently at in their fitness journey.”
-Locations are at Willard Park, Berkeley Marina, and Cerrito Vista Park.
-Saturday morning class option available to accommodate working moms.
+Locations are at Ocean View Park (just off the 580 freeway near University Village) and Berkeley Marina.
+The Saturday morning family class option is perfect for working moms and dads.
 First Class FREE: http://mamaarmy.com

 2- Baby Boot Camp – with classes at Lake Temescal, you'll bring your stroller and make your way around a circuit, led by an instructor.
 Jog or walk – it's up to you.
 The workout includes resistance bands (provided by the instructor) and good old fashioned lunges and push-ups.
 Register online for a free trial class.
 It's a good place to meet others who are on maternity leave.
 Website >